A wisdom not yet lost to this earth.

-To this day, there are still a few women amongst them, gathered together in the Silence of the holy enclosure, ensuring Wisdom is not lost to this earth.
-They are the keepers of the Silence, the direct transmission of Wisdom.
+To this day there are still a few women amongst them, gathered together in the Silence of the holy enclosure, ensuring Wisdom is not lost to this earth.

 With gratitude to Kieran Kavanaugh, OCD. and Otilio Rodriguez, OCD. ( ICS Publications) for the translations of the complete works of St John of the Cross.

 With gratitude to Sister Marjorie Flowers, OCD. for her translations of the poetry of St John of the Cross.